c3rb3ru5d3d53c/binlex/README.md

 }
 ```

-For corporate/personal usage or generated outputs (for example YARA rules), citation is not required.
+For any other corporate/personal usage or generated outputs (for example YARA rules), citation is not required.